makrai/notes/wang2002-sentence-by-dissect-BERT.md

     * SIF uses the random walk to model the sentence generation process and derives word weights using the maximum likelihood estimation (MLE)
     * uSIF extends SIF by introducing an angular-distance-based random walk
-      * No hyper-parameter tuning is needed in uSIF
+      * No hyper-parameter tuning is needed
       * [28] K. Ethayarajh,
         “Unsupervised random walk sentence embeddings: A strong but simple bl” Representation Learning for NLP, 2018